 The Bank’s strengths and leadership are reflected in its financial statements.
-In March 2019, the Bank published its 2018 results, and reported net income of NIS 2,595 million, compared with NIS 2,660 million in 2017, with a 7.1% net return on equity.
-Excluding a provision for investigations being conducted by US authorities and without income and costs following the closing down of operations in Switzerland, 2018 net income was NIS 3,579 million, compared with NIS 3,348 million in 2017, while the net return on equity attributed to Bank shareholders after said eliminations in 2018 was 9.7%.
+In March 2020, the Bank published its 2019 results, and reported net income of NIS 1,799 million, compared with NIS 2,595 million in 2018, with a 4.6% net return on equity. excludes expenses in respect of the provision in connection with the United States authorities, the effect of the closure of the private-banking activity overseas, net profit from the sale of Isracard, and loss from impairment in respect of the Bank’s investment in Bank Pozitif, 2019 net income was NIS 2,778 million, compared with NIS 3,579 million in 2018, while the net return on equity attributed to Bank shareholders after said eliminations in 2019 was 7.1%.

-Shareholders’ equity of the Bank totaled NIS 37.5 billion at the end of 2018, compared with NIS 35.9 billion at the end of 2017.
+Shareholders’ equity of the Bank totaled NIS 38.2 billion at the end of 2019, compared with NIS 37.5 billion at the end of 2018.

 The Corporate Division serves most of the Bank’s business customers.
-In the corporate sector, the Division operates through sectors with broad industry expertise.
-In the mid-market segment, the Division operates through business centers spread throughout the country and through the Bank’s branches that provide operational services to its customers.
+In the large corporate segment, the Division operates through sectors with broad industry expertise.
+In the mid-market segment, the Division operates through business centers, located throughout the country, and through the Bank’s branches that provide operational services to its customers.

-Besides operations in Israel, the Bank Group operates abroad in the business sector, in Israel, Europe, and the United States.
+Besides its operations in Israel, the Bank Group operates abroad in the business sector, in Israel, Europe, and the United States.
 The Bank Group also operates in the commercial sector in Turkey.
-The business sector’s foreign operations include approving credits to local and foreign borrowers by providing credit for business operations of the Bank’s customers.
+The business sector’s foreign operations include approving credits to local and international borrowers, inter alia, by providing credit for business operations of the Bank’s customers.

 Commitment to Personal, Human and Technological Services

 The Bank serves the most significant number of customers in the Israeli banking system, with over 2 million customers.
-The broad range of the Bank’s customers requires change and diversification of the range of products and services offered by the Bank to the public and is an engine for the Bank’s commitment to personal, human and technological service.
-As part of this commitment, the Bank has opened its Innovation Division – which is a dedicated division whose goal is to initiate, develop and leverage new innovative solution and growth engines, both digital and technological, which will be a giant step forward in the digital possibilities offered to customer.
-The award-winning payment application ‘Bit,’ for easy, quick money transfers to contacts, is just the first result to emerge from the Bank’s innovation efforts.
+The broad range of Bank customers requires change and a diversification of the range of products and services offered by the Bank to the public.
+Thus is a growth engine for the Bank’s commitment to personal, human, and technological service.

-Alongside business leadership and economic and technological initiatives, Bank Ha’poalim is committed to active and leading involvement in society and the community.
-In its contacts with the community, the Bank focuses on projects in education, with particular emphasis on education for economic conduct, as a key to the advancement of financial freedom.
-As part of this commitment, the Bank continues to be a leading factor in monetary contributions to the community, especially in the periphery and in the promotion of social mobility in the fields of education, culture, and welfare.
-In 2018, monetary contributions totaled NIS 36 million.
+Alongside its business leadership and economic and technological initiatives, the Bank is also committed to active and leading involvement in society and the community.
+In its activities for the community, the Bank focuses on projects in the areas of accessibility and empowerment of people with disabilities, digital literacy for senior citizens, social mobility in the education periphery, with a particular emphasis on education for prudent economic conduct, as a key to promoting financial freedom.
+Bank Hapoalim is the most significant contributor among Israel’s public companies.
+The Bank’s total social investment in the community in 2019 was NIS 43.9 million.

 Which company Israelis think it is best to work for?
 Every year, as in the last 13 years, we perform the employees survey among tens of thousands of employees in Israel with the aim to analyze their satisfaction from their workplace and in parallel to examine what is important to the Israeli worker about his […]